-On the sporting front, the grounds are pristine, with lacrosse pitches, an athletics track, 7 netball courts, 14 tennis courts, an indoor swimming pool – and it’s a stonking 25m job – plus a large state-of-the-art gym, climbing wall and dance studios.
+On the sporting front, the grounds are pristine, with lacrosse pitches, an athletics track, seven netball courts, 14 tennis courts, an indoor swimming pool – and it’s a stonking 25m job – plus a large fitness suite, climbing wall and dance studios.
 Rowing is also available off site.
 The list goes on and on – and it’s all top notch.

 Boarding is fashionably flexible – with full, weekly, flexi and occasional boarding all on offer but most sixth-formers go the whole hog and spend the week.
 The three modern boarding houses are well above average and feel homely with an abundance of super-squishy sofas, large communal kitchen tables and a couple of cute dogs padding around too.